Cosmetics

 • Documents should be in English, in a legible font size, printed in one side A4 and submitted in a hard file cover, and all pages should be numbered from top to bottom and vice versa with an index.

-• Separate applications should be made in respect of each cosmetic to be registered. [i.e. products containing different colors, different brands etc.].
-Products of foreign manufacturers should be submitted through a Marketing authorization Holder
+• Separate applications should be made in respect of each cosmetic to be registered. [i.e.different brands etc.].
+Products of foreign manufacturers should be submitted through a Marketing authorization Holder.

 Validity Period of Registration

-• The Provisional Registration for a period of one year (or two) will be issued for first time registration and is specified in the certificate.
+• The Provisional Registration for a period of two year (or one) will be issued for first time registration and is specified in the certificate.

 • The Full Registration of a product is valid for a period of five years and is specified in the certificate.